hexie1995/Sequential-Link-Prediction/Readme.md

 pip install statsmodels
 ```

-If you run into trouble with the above conda commends or the original E-LSTM-D Github, but you want to run the E-LSTM-D and the full Ensemble-Sequential method, then you should first make sure you have python 3.6.7+ but no more than 3.7.
+If you run into trouble with the original E-LSTM-D Github, but you want to run the E-LSTM-D and the full Ensemble-Sequential method, then you should first make sure you have python 3.6.7+ but no more than 3.7.
-Then you could try do the following:
+Then you could try do the following to create the required environmnet for the code (**Only if you want to use the full Ensemble-Sequential**, because of the dependency of [E-LSTM-D](https://github.com/jianz94/e-lstm-d), Time Series, and [T-SBM](https://github.com/seeslab/MMmultilayer)).

 ```bash
 pip install tensorflow==1.14.0 keras==2.2.4 Imbalanced-learn==0.8.1 scipy==1.5.4 scikit-learn==0.24.2 networkx==2.5.1 pandas==1.1.5 statsmodels==0.12.2 numpy==1.14.5
 ```

-The environment has been tested to build successfully and run all the following experiment successfully on all the popular platforms and should work for Windows, Mac OS, and Linux, if installed correctly. (numpy 1.19.5 is also okay)
+The above environment has been tested to build successfully and run all the following experiment successfully on all the popular platforms and should work for Windows, Mac OS, and Linux, if installed correctly. (numpy 1.19.5 is also okay)

 </div>